caugbr/settings-page-manager/README.md

-﻿# Admin Page for themes and plugins
+﻿# Admin Page for Wordpress themes and plugins
 This is a package to add an admistrative page in Wordpress, that can be used in themes and plugins.

 The ```admin-page/settings-config.php``` file contains the ```$theme_settings``` variable, which contains all the configuration items you've chosen to work in your theme or plugin.
 Just set this variable, include the file ```admin-page/index.php``` and instantiate the class ```AdminPage```.